Ultimate NYC Bucket List

 Pay your respects at the 9/11 Memorial and Museum.
 This somber memorial is dedicated to the lives lost in the September 11, 2001 terrorist attacks in New York.

 Go to a rooftop bar.
-Yes, they’re always overpriced, but the views are what you’re paying for.
+Yes, they’re always overpriced, but the views from New York rooftop bars are worth what you’re paying for.

 Go out for karaoke.
 Koreatown is famous for its karaoke bars.